Zeng Laishun: Return to the United States

 In August 1872, Zeng departed from Shanghai aboard the Pacific Mail steamer Costa Rica along with his family, Chen, and the first party of 30 students – including Spencer.
 As Yung Wing had arrived in the United States before the rest of the mission, Zeng was the sole English-speaking official.
 Following brief stops in Nagasaki and Kobe, they arrived in Yokohama, and transferred to the larger SS Great Republic.
 They arrived in San Francisco in late September and met with dignitaries, including Mayor William Alvord.
 After five days in the city, lodging at the Occidental Hotel, they departed east on the transcontinental railroad.
 They reached Springfield, Massachusetts, eight days later and reunited with Yung.
 The group split up, the boys joining host families in Connecticut and western Massachusetts.

 While Chen and Yung relocated to Hartford, Connecticut, after the students departed, Zeng decided to stay in Springfield for unclear reasons.
 The mission may have wanted Zeng to stay to greet later student cohorts.
-He purchased a house for him and his family, who became active in the local community.
+He purchased a house for himself and his family, who became active in the local community.
 Spencer and Elijah stayed with Zeng as they attended school; although Elijah was not officially a member of the mission, his schooling was nevertheless funded by it.
 Despite widespread xenophobic attitudes towards Chinese people in the United States, Zeng reported little racist harassment against him and his family.
 He was well-received among upper-class circles in Springfield, where he was frequently referred to as "our fellow citizen" in the Springfield Daily Republican.